 With the rise of farmed fish and overfishing, sustainability is also a problem.
 Thankfully, sardines are considered one of the most sustainable fish available.
 They are still abundant in the oceans and don’t show the same signs of deletion that many species are experiencing.

-Personally, I make sure to stick to sustainably caught seafood (we get ours here) and canned sardines.
+Personally, I make sure to stick to sustainably caught seafood and sardines.

 Real food costs more than the subsidized processed foods on grocery store shelves.
 Sardines are one of the few amazing nutrient-dense foods that won’t break the bank.
-I’ve been ordering sustainably caught wild sardines for under $2 a can (from here) and we use them all the time.
-They can substitute for canned tuna in almost every recipe.
-We make “tuna” salad with sardines for lunch at least once or twice a week.
-I also love them on top of a Caesar salad with homemade dressing.
+I’ve been ordering sustainably caught wild sardines for just a little over $2 a can (from here) and we use them all the time.
+They can also substitute for canned tuna in almost every recipe, and it’s healthier and cheaper!
+Win!

 How to Choose Good Sardines